truenas/documentation/content/en/hub/initial-setup/install/PhysicalHardware/index.md

 It is recommended to examine your specific storage and sharing requirements and install TrueNAS on hardware that exceeds these requirements, to best meet your performance needs.

 * **RAM**: An absolute minimum of 8GB of RAM is required to run TrueNAS.
-  Generally, you'll want to have as much RAM as possible to maximize performance and allow using additional features like Virtual Machines (VMs).
+  When your system will have more than *8* storage drives, add an additional *1 Gb of RAM for each additional drive*.
+  For example, a TrueNAS system that has 12 storage drives will need 12 Gb of RAM, at minimum.

 * **Operating system device**: The TrueNAS operating system requires 8 GB of space on a device that is separate from the storage disks.
   It is strongly recommended to use a 16 GB or greater SSD or hard drive for the operating system.
   Using a USB stick as a boot device is not recommended, because the build quality or device lifetime varies too much to reliably use as the operating system device.

 * **Storage disks and controllers**: TrueNAS supports hot-pluggable SATA drives when AHCI is enabled in the BIOS.
-  We recommend using [Western Digital](https://www.westerndigital.com/products/internal-drives#enterprise "Western Digital") NAS disk drives as storage drives.
+  TrueNAS is predominantly tested using [Western Digital](https://www.westerndigital.com/products/internal-drives#enterprise "Western Digital") hard drives.
+  Therefore, we recommend **WD Red Plus** drives when the system has *fewer than 8* storage drives, **WD Red Pro** drives when the system has *8-16* drives, and **WD Ultrastar** drives for systems with *more than 16* storage drives.
   Always make sure to use a hard drive with conventional magnetic recording (CMR) techology and avoid drives with shingled magnetic recording (SMR) technology for best results with TrueNAS and OpenZFS.
   A list of supported disk controllers is found in the [FreeBSD Hardware Notes](https://www.freebsd.org/releases/12.1R/hardware.html#support).
 * **Network Interfaces**: The *Ethernet* section of the [FreeBSD Hardware Notes](https://www.freebsd.org/releases/12.1R/hardware.html#support) indicates which interfaces are supported by each driver.